lilleman ba4503b4d1

 Social sign-in (SSO)

-Auth, sessions & permissions
+Auth, sessions & access

 Identity comes from Kratos; the hot path stays I/O-free by carrying coarse authorization in a locally-validated JWT, and Keto is reserved for the rare fine-grained, must-be-fresh check.